adit26data/AWS-CCP-Revision-Notes/Module-3: AWS Infrastructure and core services.md

    e.
 AWS CloudTrail: tracks user activity and API usage across AWS accounts.

    f.
 AWS Outposts:AWS Outposts is a family of fully managed solutions delivering AWS infrastructure and services to virtually any on-premises or edge location.
-Basically server racks in the data centers are provided here.
+Basically server racks in the data centers are provided here that are fully managed by the AWS and are basically to provide virtual AWS infrastructure at your own building